reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 * The store snapshot returned by `getSnapshot` must be immutable.
 If the underlying store has mutable data, return a new immutable snapshot if the data has changed.
 Otherwise, return a cached last snapshot.

 * If a different `subscribe` function is passed during a re-render, React will re-subscribe to the store using the newly passed `subscribe` function.
-You can prevent this by declaring `subscribe` outside the component.
+You can prevent this by declaring `subscribe` outside the Component.

 * If the store is mutated during a [non-blocking Transition update](/reference/react/useTransition), React will fall back to performing that update as blocking.
 Specifically, for every Transition update, React will call `getSnapshot` a second time just before applying changes to the DOM.
 If it returns a different value than when it was called originally, React will restart the update from scratch, this time applying it as a blocking update, to ensure that every Component on screen is reflecting the same version of the store.